-Mashed potatoes are a staple of Canadian Thanksgiving meals, offering a creamy, comforting texture that's the perfect accompaniment to roast turkey.
-For an irresistible finishing touch, this mash is served with a gravy sauce made from the turkey's cooking juices, carefully thickened with a gluten-free alternative.
-This classic dish is easy to prepare and is an essential dish on the Thanksgiving table, satisfying both young and old gourmands.
+Mashed potatoes are a staple of Thanksgiving meals in Canada, offering a creamy, comforting texture that perfectly complements roast turkey.
+For an irresistible finishing touch, this mashed potato dish is served with gravy made from the turkey's cooking juices, carefully thickened with a gluten-free alternative.
+This classic dish is easy to prepare and is a must-have on the Thanksgiving table, satisfying both young and old.

 Ingredients